BoltzExchange/boltz-backend/docs/swap-restore.md

 derive the account at `m/44/0/0/0` (the default path) and export its xpub for server‑side swap matching.
 Individual swap keys are derived at `m/44/0/0/0/{index}`.
-This default path must be used for implementations to work with the Web App, though a different derivation path can be specified when using the API directly.
+This default path must be used for implementations to work with Boltz Web App, though a different derivation path can be specified when using Boltz API directly.

 ### BIP85: Avoiding Derivation Path Collisions